 - Limit Temperature: The lowest temperature at which a standard man can expect to sleep comfortably in a curled position.

 - Extreme Temperature: A survival rating for a standard woman, indicating the minimum temperature at which a bag will prevent hypothermia for a short period (typically not recommended for actual comfort).
+Choose a bag with a comfort rating slightly lower than the coldest temperature you expect to encounter.

 Person comfortably sleeping in a warm sleeping bag under a starry night sky during camping